payara/Payara-Community-Documentation/documentation/extended-documentation/health-check-service/health-check-service.md

 ```

-The Healthcheck service can be configured using standard asadmin commands or directly modifying the _domain.xml_ file.
+The Healthcheck service can be configured using either standard _asadmin_ commands or directly modifying the _domain.xml_ file.